nguyenphuhao/nguyenphuhao/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👋 Hi there, I'm Hao - the Full-Stack Software Engineer! 💻
+I'm Hao - the Full-Stack Software Engineer! 💻

 👨‍💻 As a passionate about coding especially Javascript stuffs, I live and breathe coding, making it an integral part of my life's journey. 💡